jamesbutler01/Portfolio/README.md

 ## Contents

  - ### Machine learning
+    - #### Supervised learning

-    - [Supervised learing: Neurons encode the value of objects using a linear scale](https:github.com): Modelling neuron firing rates within a network reveals individual neurons  ramp their firing rates depending on the value of the object they are viewing
+        - [Neurons encode the value of objects using a linear scale](https:github.com): Modelling neuron firing rates within a network reveals individual neurons  ramp their firing rates depending on the value of the object they are viewing
     -